Farewell rescue strategies for the office

 If you are training someone to replace you, this is a good time to take them to obscure areas of the workplace on the pretext of showing them something remotely related to the job (showing them 'the bigger picture').

-Don’t say this in your speech, but you don’t have to lie and pretend you had a great time.
-People will see through this and not respect you for it.
+You don’t have to lie and pretend you had a great time (in fact, people may see through the lie and not respect you for it).

-Leaving well will only reinforce that the company is losing someone good, and saying positive words will at least put you in a good frame of mind.
-I strongly suggest opening the farewell card and having a good read to help you achieve that, if only so as not to carry all the baggage with you to your next workplace.
+Leaving well will only reinforce that the company is losing someone good, and saying positive words will at least put you in a good frame of mind if only so as not to carry all the baggage with you to your next workplace.